 To vote in a local authority election, you need to be enrolled on either the residential or ratepayer electoral roll.
-Voting in the 2016 elections will occur from Friday 16 September to 5pm, Saturday 8 October.
+Voting in the 2019 local elections will occur from Friday 20 September to 12Noon, Saturday 12 October.

 How to get on the Residential Electoral Roll

 To vote at the elections, make sure you are on the parliamentary electoral roll.
 You are eligible to enrol on the residential roll if you:

 - are a New Zealand Citizen or permanent resident; and